vmware-tanzu-labs/tanzu-validated-solutions/src/solution-workbooks/Deploy Multi-site Spring application using Tanzu Data on TAS.md

 **Downstream Server:** This is the secondary system responsible for transmitting the messages.
 It handles the federation exchange and queues the messages for further processing.
 Additionally, the connection to the upstream server is established and configured within this system.

-1. Login to Server 2 of RabbitMQ.
+1. Login to Server 2 of Tanzu RabbitMQ.

    The username, passwords, dashboard URL and other fields such as URI can be fetched using-